 Social Butterfly – Using Social Media During COVID-19

 Your marketing strategies during COVID-19 for your business regardless of your current situation must include posting on social media regularly.
 Even if you have to temporarily shut your doors or move to a fully online experience, you should never stop posting on social media.
-Customers look at social channels when researching new business opportunities and any outdated posts, gap in posting or lack thereof does not look good.
+Customers look at social channels when researching new business opportunities.
+Any outdated posts, gap in posting or lack thereof does not look good.
 Some ideas for posting during these times if you do not have any content to share are:

 - Your crisis management strategy with any steps you or your employees are taking